 7) HMRC won’t be able to detect my broken links

 During the soft landing period HMRC did accept copy or cut and paste so you may well have done this and still been compliant.
-That will not be the case after 31 March 2021 when the soft landing period ends for the majority.
+That will not be the case after April 2021 when the soft landing period ends.
 At this point HMRC will not consider “the use of ‘cut and paste’ or ‘copy and paste’ to select and move information, either within a software program or between software programs, to be a digital link”.

 8) I’m not allowed to make any manual adjustments

 You do not have to digitally link everything and can make manual changes outside the process as long as you link back in.
 BUT there are disadvantages to doing so as this increases the opportunity for error and makes auditing more complex and HMRC states that “using a digital link for these processes, rather than a manual transfer, reduces the chance of errors.”

 HMRC recognises there are points when “calculations will have to be made outside of any software you use to keep the digital records, or there may be a need to enter data into your software from particular sources” although in the case of a dedicated compliance solution, changes can be made within the software.

 When it comes to adjustments, “only the total for each type of adjustment” are required to be kept in the MTD software “not the details of the calculations underlying them” so calculations do not need to be recorded.
 You also do not need to amend the digital record of a supply where the input tax claimed or output tax due on a supply has been changed as the result of an adjustment or error.

 9) I can just swap over to an API-enabled spreadsheet